 Prerequisite: Music 161 and Music 201 with a satisfactory grade or equivalent.

 This is the first in a sequence of courses offering opportunity to develop the techniques of music for commercial applications.
 Skills in the preparation of music for compact disc production, multimedia applications, audio production techniques, songwriting and stage performance will be emphasized.

-Commercial Music Techniques II 3 UNITS - (CSU)
+MUSIC 282 Commercial Music Techniques II 3 UNITS - (CSU)

+Prerequisite: Music 281 with a satisfactory grade or equivalent.
 This is the second in a sequence of courses offering opportunity to develop the techniques of music for commercial applications.
 More advanced skills in the preparation of music for compact disc production, multimedia applications, audio production techniques, songwriting and stage performance will be emphasized.